-You will not pay business rates in the first three months that a property is empty and six months in the case of certain industrial properties.
+You will not pay business rates in the first three months that a property is empty or the first six months in the case of certain industrial properties.
 After this time, unless your property has a Rateable Value of less than £2,900 (£2,600 up to 31 March 2017), you must pay rates in full.
 Empty rates are always calculated on the full multiplier (currently 50.4p for 2019).

 Other exemptions may apply.